Keyboard Layouts

 Using TypingMonk with any layout

 TypingMonk does not detect or enforce a specific keyboard layout.
-Whatever layout your computer is set to (QWERTY, Dvorak, Colemak, etc.) is what you type with.
-The test shows you the same English text; you produce that text using your chosen layout.
-Your WPM and accuracy reflect your performance on that layout.
+Whatever layout your operating system is configured to use is what you type with.
+The test displays standard English text; your WPM and accuracy reflect your performance on your actual hardware layout.
+This means a Dvorak user will see the same English text as a QWERTY user but will produce it using their configured key positions.